aragao-a/SAM3-vision-applications/README.md

 ## Features - Current and Potential

-### 1. Automatic Mask Extractor
+### 1. Automatic Mask Extractor - Scripts/mask-extractor.py
 A Tool that automates the process of isolating objects from background environments, with incredible precision

-- Processing: Local inference using SAM 3's unified checkpoint
+- Processing: Processing: Local inference using SAM 3's IMAGE Model
+- Input: any image, preferably .jpg or .jpeg
 - Output: Individual PNG files for each instance found, cropped to the object's bounding box

+### 2. Transparent Video (.mov/.gif) generator - Scripts/frame-mask-extractor.py

+A Tool that automates the process of isolating video subjects from background environments

+- Processing: Local inference using SAM 3's IMAGE Model
+- Input: .mp4 video
+- Technique: ffmpeg retrieved frames which are individually applied to SAM3's image model, the subject is extracted and it then returns a folder of extracted .png frames, which are then used to compile a .mov video and a GIF also using ffmpeg
+- Output: A .mov and .gif file, both representing the transparent video after background removal

-### 2. Implementation Notebooks
+### 3. Implementation Notebooks

 Jupyter Notebooks made by Meta